American Society of Clinical Oncology

 Chicago is also home to one of the oldest and largest art museums in the country, The Art Institute of Chicago.
 The museum’s permanent collection of paintings, drawings, photography, and textiles includes the largest compilation of Impressionist and Post-Impressionist works outside the Louvre.

 The Museum of Contemporary Art is one of the world's largest venues for pieces from 1945 to the present.
 With thousands of works by Chicago-based artists, you'll get a crash course in surrealism, pop art, and conceptual photography.
-And institutions as Spertus Institute of Jewish Studies, DuSable Museum of African American History, and The Oriental Institute celebrate the city’s diversity.
+And institutions such as Spertus Institute of Jewish Studies, DuSable Museum of African American History, and Institute for the Study of Ancient Cultures celebrate the city’s diversity.
 Finally, if your group includes kids, Chicago Children’s Museum is a must-see.

 Step out into the bright lights of Broadway in Chicago’s bustling downtown theatre district, where you’ll find world-premieres and unforgettable, award-winning musicals.